-FIELD & SUPPORT OPERATIONS
+FIELD & SUPPURT OPERATIONS

-Field & Support Operations is an executive level office directed by an executive assistant chief who reports directly to the Chief of Police.
-The Field & Support Operations office is responsible for leading, organizing, directing, coordinating, developing, and implementing management strategies that promote efficient and effective solutions to critical service, crime, disorder, and traffic mobility issues.
+Field & Support Operations is an executive level office directed by an executive assistant chief who is responsible for leading, organizing, directing, coordinating, developing, and implementing management strategies that promote efficient and effective solutions to critical service, crime, disorder, and traffic mobility issues.

-Other duties of the executive assistant chief of Field & Support Operations include representing the department and the Chief of Police at ceremonies, civic meetings, city council meetings, town hall meetings, disciplinary hearings, and civil service hearings.
 Additionally, the position requires serving as chair to various internal committees that address organizational issues, as well as addressing community concerns expressed by citizens.
-The executive assistant chief is also called upon to act as a liaison with city officials when designated by the Chief of Police, to include serving as the Acting Chief of Police, as appropriate and required.
+The executive assistant chief is also called upon to act as a liaison with city officials when designated by the Chief of Police.

-The span of control for this office includes the Office of Public Affairs (on the next page) the Patrol Support Command, and Patrol Region 1, 2 and 3 Commands, described in the command summaries that follow.
+The span of control for this office includes Support Services Command, Patrol Region 1, 2 and 3 Commands, described in the command summaries that follow.